 Athletic information included in this Parent-Student Handbook is provided as a resource.
 Specific questions or clarifications of athletic information and/or eligibility should be addressed to the school's athletic director.
-For additional information, contact the Charlotte-Mecklenburg Schools Department of Athletics Web site at www.cms.k12.nc.us/departments/athletics or call (980) 343-6980.
+For additional information, you may access the Charlotte-Mecklenburg Schools Department of Athletics Web site at www.cms.k12.nc.us/departments/athletics or call (980) 343-6980.